 However, it’s really dangerous to become depended on lines and conversation starters.
-This video presentation on conversation confidence I made explains why.
+This instructional presentation on conversation confidence I made explains why.
 If you have trouble starting conversations, it’s a must to check it out.

 On the other hand keep in mind that at a certain point, as your conversation and people skills sharpen, memorized conversations starters are best to be left behind.
 Furthermore, remember that good conversation starters reflect your authentic curiosity.
 They’re not lines you use robotically; they’re adjusted to you and to the social context.

 I often find that lots of people hesitate to talk about themselves, especially at the beginning of a conversation.
 They may believe it’s impolite or they may not be comfortable with opening up, so they choose to bombard the other person with questions as an alternative.

 Nobody wants to feel like they’re in an interrogatory when they’re having a conversation: What do you do?
 Where do you live?
 Where do you work?
 Where are you from?
 What hobbies do you have?
 That is too many questions for two minutes of conversation.

 Study people who are able to start conversations with ease in a semi-obsessive-compulsive manner like I did, and you’ll notice they are very open and talkative, and they have something to say about almost anything.
 This is why I believe that learning how to start a conversation is an exercise in opening up more.